nleseul/obs-shaderfilter/README.md

 * *shine.shader* &mdash;Add shine / glow to any element, use the transition luma wipes (obs-studio\plugins\obs-transitions\data\luma_wipes *SOME NEW WIPES INCLUDED IN THIS RELEASE ZIP*) or create your own, also includes a glitch (using rand_f), hide/reveal, reverse and ease, start adjustment and stop adjustment video explanation of usage [Twitch.tv/videos/396724980](https://www.twitch.tv/videos/396724980)
+* *vignetting.shader* &mdash;A shader that reduces opacity further from the center of the image. inner radius is the start and outer radius is the end. suggested default settings is opacity 0.5, innerRadius = 0.5, outerRadius = 1.2
+* *zoom_blur.shader* &mdash;A shader that creates a zoom with blur effect based on a number of samples and magnitude of each sample.
+It also includes an animation with or without easing and a glitch option.
+Set speed to zero to not use animation.
+Suggested values are 15 samples and 30-50 magnitude.

 ## Building

 If you wish to build the obs-shaderfilter plugin from source, you should just need [CMake](https://cmake.org/)